claymager/idris2-pkgs/docs/callToml.md

 # Building from TOML

 Many packages can be built from a TOML specification.
-This flake provides two functions:
+This flake provides the function `callTOML`, which we make heavy use of in `packages/`.
  - `callTOML` : (toml : Path) -> IdrisPkg
-    - For specifying packages to include in `idris2-pkgs`
-    - Currently requires package to be hosted on GitHub
+    - Currently requires the source code to be hosted locally or on GitHub

+`callTOML` can be used to make packages from a local repository, but sometimes you'll want to *depend on* those local packages, without publishing them into `idris2-pkgs`.
+When you need to depend on locally defined packages, you may inject them into `callTOML` by instead using `extendCallTOML`.

- - `callTOMLSource` : (projectRoot : Path) -> (toml : Path) -> IdrisPkg
+ - `extendCallTOML` : (extraPkgs : AttrSet IdrisPkg) -> (toml : Path) -> IdrisPkg
-    - For using idris2-pkgs locally
-    - If either path points outside of the flake's directory, you will need to use `--impure` with any Nix commands

 Many basic functionalities are available from the TOML interface, and are detailed below.
 To use more advanced features like specifying the commit of a dependency, you will have to call the nix function `buildIdris` directly.
 For help porting a TOML specification to a nix one, see the [implementation](../utils/callToml.nix) of callTOML.